Nonprofits can learn from

 - sending that one appeal in December

-For now, start thinking about your next appeal and the "offer" you might make to donors.
+For now, focus on #1.
+Start thinking about the "offer" you might make to donors in your next appeal.

 Think about the problem you address, the solution you have, how a donor could help, and why they should give now.